 These eight abilities have been widely studied as individual constructs by other researchers and found to be important for youth, adult, and societal thriving.
 Our research suggests there is a systemic connection between the eight abilities, meaning they work together toward the attainment of wellbeing.

-Below is an introduction to each ability measured by the Compass Survey of Core Human Attributes.
+Below is an overview of each ability as defined and measured by the Compass Survey of Core Human Attributes.

-Curiosity is viewed through the compass framework as the ability to seek and acquire new knowledge, skills, and ways of understanding the world.
+Curiosity is the ability to seek and acquire new knowledge, skills, and ways of understanding the world.
 It is at the heart of what motivates kids to learn, provides a key pathway to student success, and keeps young people learning throughout their lives.
 Curiosity facilitates engagement, critical thinking, and reasoning.
-Multidisciplinary researchers have studied curiosity as a mental state (Inan, 2012), an emotion (Brady, 2009; Silvia, 2008b) and an intellectual or moral virtue (Baehr, 2011; Baumgarten, 2001; Peterson & Seligman, 2004).

-Sociability is viewed through the compass framework as the joyful, cooperative ability to engage with others.
-It is derived from a collection of social-emotional skills that help students understand and express feelings and behaviors in ways that facilitate positive relationships, including active listening, self-regulation, and effective communication (Dusenbury et al., 2015; Mahoney et al., 2020).
+Sociability is the joyful, cooperative ability to engage with others.
+It is derived from a collection of social-emotional skills that help students understand and express feelings and behaviors in ways that facilitate positive relationships, including active listening, self-regulation, and effective communication.

-Self-awareness is viewed through the compass framework as the ability to examine and understand who we are relative to the world around us.
+Self-awareness is the ability to examine and understand who we are relative to the world around us.
 It is developed through skills like self-reflection, meaning making, and the process of honing core values and beliefs.
-It is an essential aspect of human development (Ardelt & Grunwald, 2018).

-Integrity is viewed through the compass framework as the ability to act in ways consistent with the values, beliefs, and moral principles we claim to hold.
+Integrity is the ability to act in ways consistent with the values, beliefs, and moral principles we claim to hold.
 Rooted in centuries of moral philosophy and ethics, integrity is derived from the Latin word integritas, meaning wholeness.
-Carl Rogers (1961) first described psychological integrity as a time when a person’s feelings “are available to him, available to his awareness, and he is able to live these feelings, be them, and is able to communicate them if appropriate” (p.
-61).
-Integrity has been classified as a character strength and virtue and linked to moral courage, honesty, responsibility, authenticity, trustworthiness, and positive human development (Peterson & Seligman, 2004).

-Resourcefulness is viewed through the compass framework as the ability to find and use available resources to achieve goals, problem-solve, and shape the future.
+Resourcefulness is the ability to find and use available resources to achieve goals, problem-solve, and shape the future.
 The literature on resourcefulness focuses on a common theme—the processes by which humans achieve goals.
-Rosenbaum’s theory of learned resourcefulness suggests that a repertoire of mastery behaviors that include planning, problem-solving, and evaluation help individuals attain higher levels of achievement (Rosenbaum, 1990, 2000).
-Psychologist Carol Dweck suggests that an individual’s beliefs about intelligence guide their goal-setting and corresponding performance.
-She described this belief as a growth mindset (Dweck, 1999, 2006).

 Human Development in Standards-Based Education